gounknown/logrotate/README.md

   )
 ```

-### MaxSize (default: 100 megabytes)
+### MaxSize (default: 100 MB)

-MaxSize is the maximum size in megabytes of the log file before it gets
+MaxSize is the maximum size in MB (megabytes) of the log file before it gets
 rotated.
-It defaults to 100 megabytes.
+It defaults to 100 MB.

 ```go
   // Rotate every 10 MB